 What Is Actually Driving the Behavior

 Fear-based defensive behavior.
 The dog is not trying to attack.
 It is trying to make the threat go away.
-Barking, lunging, and snapping are distance-increasing behaviors they are working, because the other dog always leaves eventually.
+Barking, lunging, and snapping are distance-increasing behaviors they are using, because the other dog usually leaves, eventually.
 The dog learns that its behavior produces the outcome it needs.
 This is the most common driver of leash behavior problems and the most frequently mismanaged.
 Attempting to punish what is tantamount to fearful behavior only creates a predictor to an unpleasant event; which solves nothing and increases the likelihood of the behavior becoming more intense.
 For a full discussion of the defensive versus offensive distinction, see the understanding dog aggression page.

 Arousal and overstimulation.
 This dog is not afraid.
 Arousal is a state triggered by what the dog finds exciting, and the trigger is not always another dog.
 It can be a squirrel, a bicycle, a child running, a particular smell, or a location the dog associates with something stimulating.
 The dog wants to get to the thing and cannot tolerate being prevented from doing so.
 The frustration of being held back is what produces the behavior.
 This is a self-control and impulse regulation problem, not an aggression problem.
 From ten feet away, it looks identical to fear-based reactivity.
 The treatment is entirely different, and confusing the two is where a lot of training goes wrong.